-- \ Battery Charger LC-E6 or LC-E6E is provided.
-(The LC-E6E comes with a power cord.) - The camera does not come with a memory card (p.10) or HDMI cable. - For details on the Advanced User Guide and Instruction Manuals, see the next page. - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items.
+- Battery Charger LC-E6E comes with a power cord. - The camera does not come with a memory card (p.10) or HDMI cable. - For details on the Advanced User Guide and Instruction Manuals, see the next page. - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items.